emmanuelgjr/2025LLMTop10Mapping/NISTCSF2.md

 [Learn more about Unbounded Consumption](https://genai.owasp.org)

-## Conclusion <a name="conclusion"></a>

-Mapping the OWASP Top 10 for LLM Applications to the NIST Cybersecurity Framework helps organizations integrate LLM-specific risks into their broader cybersecurity strategy, ensuring a comprehensive approach to securing AI-driven applications.
+Mapping the OWASP Top 10 for LLM Applications 2025 to the NIST Cybersecurity Framework helps organizations integrate LLM-specific risks into their broader cybersecurity strategy, ensuring a comprehensive approach to securing AI-driven applications.
 Organizations are encouraged to assess their systems against these vulnerabilities and apply appropriate NIST CSF controls to enhance their security posture.